Raʻiātea: Infrastructure

 The island is surrounded by a 98 km road, while another road runs through the center.
 Since the 1980s, numerous infrastructure works have been carried out to improve the road network and open up the southern part of the island by building bridges, asphalting and installing electricity, telephone and drinking water distribution networks.

 The port of Uturoa was remodeled in the early 2000s, allowing cruise ships such as the Tahitian Princess, the Gauguin, the Amsterdam and the World to make weekly calls during the tourist season.
 Raiatea is the administrative capital of the Leeward Islands and the residence of the state administrator.

-There is a hospital, a general secondary school (called LUT, which celebrates its 60th anniversary in May 2021) and a vocational school, three secondary schools (one of which is private) and several primary schools and kindergartens.
+There is a hospital, a general secondary school (called LUT, which celebrated its 60th anniversary in May 2021) and a vocational school, three secondary schools (one of which is private) and several primary schools and kindergartens.

 Raiatea is the only French Polynesian island (outside of Tahiti) with a secondary school.
 Therefore, most students from neighboring islands, such as Bora-Bora, Tahaa, Maupiti or Huahine, come here for their secondary education.
 The island also has an airfield, a commercial port, a market and two marinas.